shivamjha1998/voice-meeting-spec-generator/README.md

 ```
 > **Note**: Ensure you're in the project root

-> **Why run the bot locally?** The bot requires access to your system's audio devices (BlackHole) and browser profile, which is easier to configure when running locally during development.
+> **Why run the bot locally?** As we are on Mac, we have to run the bot locally because Docker runs in a Linux VM and cannot access the system audio devices (BlackHole) or the local browser profile needed for authentication.

 ### Step 2.5: (Optional) Run Transcription Locally with Whisper